thinkofher/thinkofher.github.io/_posts/2020-10-04-how-i-built-this-website.md

 It's simple, responsive and easy in maintenance.
 Also it's free!
 As a beer and as a speech (you can check source code through navigation bar).
 You don't have to own server if you want to have the website like this and you can plug in your own domain.
 And yes: you've got ssl out of the box.

 That's what we call "static website".
 It is built from plaint text files and portion of HTML flavoured with some fancy processing language for static data, that you can use to generate more HTML.
-But hey, let assume that you want to build website like this from scratch.
+But hey, Suppose that you want to build website like this from scratch.
 Where should you start?

 ### Github

 You have to own at least one Github account.
 Everything starting from this point is so easy and accessible thanks to folks from Github.
 Huge respect!
 Let's create account, if you don't have one, and initialize new repository with name fulfills following pattern: `${username}.github.io`.
-Now add some `index.HTML` file to the root directory of the project.
+Now add some `index.html` file to the root directory of the project.
 Commit, push and reach your brand new webpage through web browser with the same url as the repository name.
 That's pretty much it.
 Now you have your own website.
-Your own place in the web, where you can share you thoughts and whatever you'd like to with the rest of the world.
+Your own place in the web, where you can share you thoughts and whatever you'd like to, with the rest of the world.
 It's called [Github Pages](https://pages.github.com/) and it's really awesome.
 It's very common for open source projects to use that feature for documentation hosting.

 ### Jekyll